grantila/stream-mime-type/README.md

 It also supports buffers (of type `Uint8Array`, such as [Node.js Buffers](https://nodejs.org/api/buffer.html)) and file descriptors instead of streams.

+## Versions

+From v2:
+ * This package is a pure ESM, no CommonJS support

 # Usage

 `getMimeType` takes either a number (file descriptor), a buffer (`Uint8Array`) or a readable stream as first argument.
 The returned promise contains the mime type and a new readable stream (if the input was a stream) for further streaming, on the form: